How to fit my cats collar correctly?

 This is a question we get asked a lot.
 Of course you don’t want the collar on too tight so it’s almost strangling your cat, but at the same time you don’t want the collar too loose that it comes off easily.
 As a general rule, when the collar is on your cat you should be able to get 2 fingers underneath the collar.
 We have added a video below to make it easier for you to see and check the collar fits your pet correctly.

-It’s important you check your cats collar frequently (ideally daily) to make sure it hasn’t become too tight around your cats neck.
+It’s important you check your cats collar frequently to make sure it hasn’t adjusted and become too tight or lose.

 How Do I Get My Cat To Wear Their Collar?

-New research shows elasticated collars are not safe for your cat to wear and you should always use a collar with a Quick Release Buckle instead.
+* * * AVOID Elasticated Collars – New research shows elasticated collars are not safe for your cat to wear and you should always use a collar with a Quick Release Buckle instead. * * *